djsir-data/djprdashdata/README.md

 The `refresh_data.R` script is executed on a schedule using GitHub Actions.

-The last time the script was run to check for new data was 2023-03-30 13:05:14 AEDT.
+The last time the script was run to check for new data was 2023-04-06 12:04:38 AEST.

 The last time new data was found was 2023-03-23 11:41:02 AEDT.